Croatia men's national handball team: Between the two world wars (1918–1941)

-In the early beginnings of the Croatian handball, venues played field handball and handball.
-Students were still more attracted to field handball, because the little handball were played on makeshift courts without the right door, as opposed to the field handball, which is played on the existing football fields.
-During the Kingdom of Yugoslavia first public handball match in the Croatian region was played and in the wider neighborhood.
-It was played in a high school in Varaždin 29 May 1930 under the guidance of physical education teachers Zvonimir Šuligoj.
-Since that game, until 1950, in Croatia and Yugoslavia publicly played exclusively field handball, on the football field with eleven players on each side.
-In high school in Zagreb on 1 June 1935, opened the first handball courts in Yugoslavia.
+In the early beginnings of Croatian handball, venues played both field handball and handball.
+Students were mostly attracted to field handball as it was played on existing football fields, while handball was played on makeshift courts.
+During the Kingdom of Yugoslavia, the first public handball match in the Croatian region and the wider neighborhood was played at a high school in Varaždin on 29 May 1930 under the guidance of physical education teacher Zvonimir Šuligoj.
+Since that game and until 1950, field handball was played exclusively in public in Croatia and Yugoslavia on football fields with eleven players on each side.
+The first handball courts in Yugoslavia was opened at a high school in Zagreb on 1 June 1935.

 The establishment of Croatian Handball Federation and the first Croatian national team (1941–1945)

-At the beginning of World War II Kingdom of Yugoslavia disintegrated.
-Most of the territory inhabited by Croats on 10 April 1941, it became part of the newly formed Independent State of Croatia (NDH).
-As part of the new state on 2 October 1941 in Zagreb for the first time in history the Croatian Handball Federation (HRS) was established.
+At the beginning of World War II, the Kingdom of Yugoslavia disintegrated.
+Most of the territory inhabited by Croats became part of the newly formed Independent State of Croatia (NDH) on 10 April 1941.
+As part of the new state, the Croatian Handball Federation (HRS) was established for the first time in history on 2 October 1941 in Zagreb.
 The place of foundation is recorded to be at the Croatian Sports home in Jurišićeva, Zagreb.
 HRS is the umbrella organization of handball in the ISC coordinated the work of a dozen clubs and until 1944 organized national championships.
-In the state of NDH was established the first Croatian handball team.
-The first training for practice-match team NDH was held on 12 October 1941 between the two teams selected from the head coach Dragutin Pehe.
-His first and only international match this team played on 14 June 1942 with Hungary in Budapest where they lost 0:9.
-This field handball match was played in front of 30,000 spectators at the then NEP Stadium (since 2002 Ferenc Puskás Stadium) was a prelude meeting of the football teams of the same name.
-The best handball player in the field was the goalkeeper Branko Kralj.
-Under the direction of the coach Ante Škrtić, the players for Croatia were Vlado Abramović, Irislav Dolenec, Žarko Galetović, Zvonko Leskovar, Todor Marinov, Viktor Medved, Krešo Pavlin, Vlado Šimanović Stjepan Širić, Josip Žitnik and reserve goalkeeper Zdenko Šurina.
-HRS stopped functioning in 1944 because of the war in World War II.
+The first Croatian handball team was established shortly after the formation of the NDH, with the first practice-match training held on 12 October 1941 under the guidance of head coach Dragutin Pehe.
+The team's first and only international match was played on 14 June 1942 against Hungary in Budapest, where they lost 0:9.
+The field handball match was played in front of 30,000 spectators at the then-NEP Stadium (since 2002 Ferenc Puskás Stadium) and was a prelude to the meeting of the Croatian and Hungarian football teams.
+Under the direction of the coach Ante Škrtić, the players for Croatia were Vlado Abramović, Irislav Dolenec, Žarko Galetović, Zvonko Leskovar, Todor Marinov, Viktor Medved, Krešo Pavlin, Vlado Šimanović, Stjepan Širić, Josip Žitnik, goalkeeper Branko Kraljand, who was considered the best Croatian player on the field, and reserve goalkeeper Zdenko Šurina.
+HRS stopped functioning in 1944 due to the world war.